ghabriel-rodrigues/dataducks/README.md

 - Run pip3.7 install -r requirements.txt to install dependencies in venv
 - Create a db named "dataducks" in your Mongo
 - Rename .env.example to .env and check the keys in .env, adding their values
-- Run in cmd "python manage.py migrate"
+- Run in cmd "python manage.py migrate" to update db with some app dependencies
-- Run in cmd "python manage.py makemigrations"
+- Run in cmd "python manage.py makemigrations" to update migrations
-- Run again in cmd "python manage.py migrate"
+- Run again in cmd "python manage.py migrate" to update db with the changes
 - Create a superuser to make it easier create and check data, using the cmd "python manage.py createsuperuser" and follow the instructions